 Innovation Equity analyzes how innovations performed in the marketplace and how to evaluate their monetary value.
 The book identifies patterns in the way consumers adopt innovations and integrates these with marketing scholarship on how companies manage their customer base by attracting new customers, keeping current customers satisfied, and preventing customers from switching to competitors’ products.

-The authors produce concrete models that powerfully predict how the marketplace will respond to innovations, providing a much more authoritative way to assess their potential monetary value and a framework for achieving that value.
+The book presents concrete models that predict how the marketplace will respond to innovations, providing a much more authoritative way to assess their potential monetary value and a framework for achieving that value.

 The book is available at:

 Elie Ofek is the T. J. Dermot Dunphy Professor of Business Administration at Harvard Business School.
 Webpage.
 Eitan Muller is Research Professor of Marketing at the Stern School of Business at NYU and at the Interdisciplinary Center Herzliya.
 Webpage.
 Barak Libai is Professor of Marketing at the Arison School of Business at the Interdisciplinary Center Herzliya in Israel.
 Webpage.

 Katherine N. Lemon, Boston College, Carroll School of Management, Executive Director of the Marketing Science Institute